 The most important part of any search for information is to understand what you have and what you may find.
 With Google, Wikipedia, and thousands of other possible tools (free and commercial), you will find information on a topic.

 The challenge comes in understanding what you have.
 How appropriate, valid, and useful is a piece of information?
 Should you use it?
 Is it legitimate?
-Does it actually help answer your question–or support the answer that you have chosen?
+Does it actually help answer your question?
 Taking a critical look at the information you have gathered is the most important step of any search for information.

 Many people tend to accept without question information that comes from individuals or organizations considered (by them) to be beyond reproach–for example, a religious leader, a Presidential candidate, a high government official, an advocacy Web site, a certain radio or television personality, and so on.
 Despite the cynicism that is supposed to grip our society, the inclination to accept information uncritically today is alive and well.